I was really into the Myers-Briggs personality test in college.

 As I’ve been analyzing all my relationships through this lens, I’ve realized that even more important than a person’s disposition is their maturity.
 Any personality has strengths and weaknesses.
 The question is how you use your strengths and how you handle your weaknesses.

-As one friend put it, In the hands of God, all temperaments shine.
+As one friend recently put it, In the hands of God, all temperaments shine.

-I really see this when I look at the life of Moses.
+I see this clearly when I look at the life of Moses.

 He was so unwilling that God’s anger “burned against him.”